TJCAJ/tnl/README.md

 - The landing page image was not responsive at first.
 As I talked with my mentor he helped me figure out that it was easier to add the hero image as a < img > tag in the HTML rather than as a url and styling in the CSS.
 This solved my issue.

-- The menu bar was a hard and lasting problem for me.
-I couldn’t understand why it didn’t work despite that the code looked good to me, accordingly to the method I’ve learned in the Love Running Project.
-The real mental breakthrough was unexpected.
-I simply made an error in the CSS styling as I started to add headings and paragraphs to the main section.
-I typed { ( which resulted in breaking up my code and (!)
-Showing the menu bar as intended on smaller devices with the correct function in place… However after several attempts to understand why this happened I also had the misfortune to miss out on my second mentor call due to a late train...
-I thought I knew it had something to do with the flex box properties that I couldnt get my head around ths time, whilst I decided to try a solution with javascript from a youtube video.
-This is a better solution but it is still not quite ready.

 - The site was deployed to GitHub pages.
 But it was not without a minor issue.
 As I deployed my website it didn’t go through Github for a long time.
 Then I realised that it was due to the fact that I hadn’t pushed my last commits.
 This made the deployment to fail.
 The solution again was to google and find the answer.

 ### Unfixed Bugs